M-Waweru/ObituariesData/README.md

 ![Random Forest Confusion Matrix](images/rf_cm.PNG)

-The model can predict those who need fundraising, better than those who do not need it.
-There is also a high number of False Positives, meaning that it predicts that someone needs fundraising when they didn't ask for it or need it.
+The model can predict those who need fundraising better than those who do not need it.
+There is also a high number of False Positives, meaning that it predicts that someone needs fundraising when they didn't ask for it or don't need it.

 <!-- #### XGBoost